There’s nothing quite like dining al fresco — and nothing says summer like a backyard barbecue.

 There are four main types of fuel distinguishing modern grills:

 - Charcoal grills: Charcoal grills have been around for decades.
 When charcoal lumps or briquettes are heated, they transform into embers which heat food nearby.
-They have largely been replaced in popularity by gas grills, but charcoal remains favoured by barbecue purists – and especially infusing your barbecue with intense smoky flavours.
+They have largely been replaced in popularity by gas grills, but charcoal remains favored by barbecue purists – and especially infusing your barbecue with intense smoky flavors.
 Charcoal grills usually take more time to heat up and clean up than their lower-maintenance gas grill counterparts.